|College Area||Phone Number||Email or website|

 - Mo’ Money Financial Literacy: Mo' Money Financial Literacy Resource Centre supports students in becoming more confident with their finances.
 Whether saving for school, making a budget, or planning for a major purchase we can help.

 - Applying for OSAP: The Ontario Student Assistance Program (OSAP) is a financial aid program that can help you pay for college.
 To find out how much you may be eligible for and to apply online, visit OSAP website

 - Residence applications open on February 1 each year.
 Spaces are limited, with applications being accepted on a first-come, first-served basis.

 - A security deposit of $350 is due at the time of application (which is a refundable amount at the end of your stay in residence).
 Should a student choose to cancel their application, they must do so before June 15 in order to receive their $350 deposit back.

-- Visit Mohawk Residence and click the ‘Apply Now’ button in the top right hand corner to get started.
+- Visit Mohawk Residence and click the ‘Apply Now’ on the main page to get started.

 - General application inquiries can be sent to info [at] mohawkresidence.ca (Mohawk Residence Email).